How to design API services and integrations for reliable, scalable architecture in IT projects

 Testing and operations

-1. To make an API work as intended, you test and monitor it: Contract tests.
+1. For an API to work properly, it must be tested and observed: Contract tests.
 They verify that the implementation matches the documented specification.

-2. They can be run both during development and in the CI/CD pipeline.
+2. They can run both during development and in the CI/CD pipeline.

 3. Consumer-driven tests.